brigadecore/brigade/docs/topics/gateways.md

 a [Kuberetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/)
 with special labels and data.

-When a new and appropriately labeled secret is creates in Kubernetes, the Brigade controller will read that secret and start a new Brigade worker to handle the event.
+When a new and appropriately labeled secret is created in Kubernetes, the Brigade controller will read that secret and start a new Brigade worker to handle the event.
 Secrets have several characteristics that make them a great fit for this role: